 Hopefully one of these plans will help you save your family business in order for you to turn it over to your heirs.
 Of course, as with any matters of finance, it's best to speak with a professional to get advice to best suit your needs.
-In the meantime, see the links on the next page to get more information on estate freeze trusts and other financial topics.
+In the meantime, see the links below to get more information on estate freeze trusts and other financial topics.

 - Breed, Richard P. "New Chapter 14 Rules Affect Buy-Sell Agreements."
 FindLaw.com.
 1999. http://library.findlaw.com/1999/Aug/1/126131.html